sparkfun/RedBoard_Edge/README.md

 [*SparkFun RedBoard Edge (DEV-14525)*](https://www.sparkfun.com/products/14525)

-The Edge is a RedBoard that has been laid out with panel mounting in mind.
-This board is devoted solely to a pretty looking final project.
+The RedBoard Edge is a RedBoard that's been rebuilt around the idea that projects are eventually put into an enclosure to help clean up their look.

 Repository Contents
 -------------------